CS3219-AY2324S1/ay2324s1-course-assessment-g22/README.md

 };
 ```

-- If you wish to use your own jwt_secret, add the env variable `POSTGRES_JWT_SECRET` in a .env file under user-service
+- If you wish to use your own jwtSecret, add the env variable `POSTGRES_JWT_SECRET` in a .env file under user-service

 - Run `docker compose up --build` to build and start up the containers.
 If you wish to run the containers in the background, run `docker compose up --build -d` instead
 - To stop the containers, run `docker compose stop` or press `CTRL + C`